 If you could change one aspect of the Japanese patent scene, what would it be – and do you think that it is likely to happen?

 I think that the JPO should put more effort into deliberately ‘working out loud’ and broadcasting to international users what it is doing.
 This will not only increase the satisfaction of these users, but also help to remove an obstacle that may be hindering people (due to misunderstanding or lack of information) from prosecuting in Japan.
 Compared to other patent offices around the world, I think that the JPO has more room for improvement in this area.
 Such improvements may include taking more opportunities to broadcast, to international users, the rationale behind its examination guidelines as well as its case law (in terms of appeal decisions).
 In fact, the JPO did once set dissemination of its examination guidelines to international users as a goal in 2016; however, I think that a constant effort to reform in this area is indispensable to achieving true success.

 Partner [email protected]

-Masaki Morishima is a partner at long-established IP firm Saegusa & Partners, where he heads the international client department and co-heads the chemical and biotech department.
-He obtained a master’s in applied life sciences from the Graduate School of Agriculture, Kyoto University.
-Mr Morishima works with a diverse array of clients from various chemistry and biotech fields, including those specialising in chemicals, pharmaceuticals, enzymes and stem cells.
+Masaki Morishima is a partner at the long-established IP firm Saegusa & Partners, where he heads the international client department and co-heads the chemical and biotech department.
+He was awarded a master’s of science in applied life science from the Graduate School of Agriculture, Kyoto University.
+Mr Morishima works with a diverse array of clients from various chemistry and biotech fields, including those of specialty chemicals, pharmaceuticals, enzymes and stem cells.